Day 1 Letojanni

 Day 2 TaorminaMount Etna is Europe's tallest active volcano, standing at approximately 3,329m high.
 Globally significant, this immense peak is listed as a UNESCO World Heritage Site and is hugely popular, attracting thousands of visitors each year.
-If you choose to visit this magnificent volcano on our optional excursion, you'll enjoy a truly memorable experience as y ou enjoy a cable car ride.
+If you choose to visit this magnificent volcano on our optional excursion this morning you'll enjoy a truly memorable experience as you journey up in a cable car.
 You'll also have a further option to take a thrilling journey higher up the volcano in a 16-seater 4x4 vehicle in the company of an Alpine guide.

 Day 3 Syracuse

-During our included visit to the historic city of Syracuse we'll explore the old town of Ortigia and see the magnificent Greek theatre carved into the hillside.Meals included: B,D
+During our included visit to the historic city of Syracuse we'll explore the old town of Ortigia and see the magnificent Greek theatre carved into the hillside.

-The fascinating Villa del Casale, a Roman villa built in the 4th century, is another of the island's many UNESCO World Heritage Sites.
+Day 4 Piazza ArmerinaThe fascinating Villa del Casale, a Roman villa built in the 4th century, is another of the island's many UNESCO World Heritage Sites.
 This fascinating structure, located just outside the town of Piazza Armerina, boasts the richest and most complex collection of Roman mosaics in the world, and is said to be one of the most luxurious of its kind.
 We pay a visit en route to our next hotel.
 Meals included: B,D

 Day 5 Monreale & PalermoWatching over Palermo is the beautiful Monreale Cathedral, one of the greatest examples of Norman architecture in the world.
-The pleasant yet unremarkable exterior of the cathedral offers no clue as to the exquisite golden paintings and spectacular mosaicsy ou’lldisco verwheny ouv entureinside.
+The pleasant yet unremarkable exterior of the cathedral offers no clue as to the exquisite golden paintings and spectacular mosaics you'll discover when you venture inside.

 We'll then move on to Palermo, Sicily's vibrant capital, which boasts a wealth of architecture ranging in style from Arabic to Art Nouveau.
-Our first stop is the market, where we'll be treated to a street food experience in a local café.
+Our first stop is the market, where we'll be treated to a street food experience in a local cafe.
 Snacking on the street is a proud, centuries-old tradition in Palermo and we're going to taste an array of authentic Sicilian delicacies.
 Prepare to feast on scrumptious arancine, deep-fried rice balls filled with bolognese sauce, chickpea fritters served with minty potato croquettes and sfincione, thick Sicilian pizza.
+Meals included: B,L,D

-Day 6 Campofelice Di Roccella - at LeisureThe ancient town of Agrigento is a spectacular showcase for Sicily's Greek past.
+Day 6 Campofelice Di Roccella - at LeisureThe ancient town of Agrigento showcases Sicily's Greek past.
 On an optional excursion today your Local Guide will introduce you to the Valley of the Temples, one of the greatest examples of Greater Greece's art and architecture, and one of Sicily's major attractions.
 You'll also discover the fascinating Temple of Concord and the Temple of Zeus, the largest temple built by the Greeks.
 Meals included: B,D

 Day 7 Cefalù